dsame/Orion-t1/README.md

     - [ ] The paddings should be added to the container.
     - [ ] Top labels seem to be cut off by 1px.
     - [ ] Labels (days of the week) at the bottom should be added.
+    - [ ] Hardcoded text style should be replaced with the theme.

 - Line chart:
     - [x] Min/max should have different colors.